NateEag/audio-engine/readme.md

 > to control a manned aircraft, but for entertainment-related audio, it should
 > easily be good enough (those spikes are around a millisecond or so, iirc).

+The [Bela products](https://bela.io/products/) runs a Linux kernel that they claim is incredibly low-latency, like down to two-sample buffers low-latency.
+That code should be OSS.

 ### Port Interactive DSP Patch To Chosen OS